Atri-Labs/framework-docs/docs/troubleshoot/installation_error.md

 Your pre-requisites are not satisfied.
 Refer to [the documentation](https://docs.atrilabs.com/getting-started/installation/install_prereqs) for details.

 If you have installed `pipenv` but are still facing this issue, then add `pipenv` to the PATH environment variable.
 Refer this guide for [reference](https://datatofish.com/add-python-to-windows-path/).

+### Unable to create process error

+Run `pipenv install atri` again.
+If it still doesn't work, upgrade your Python /`pipenv`.